iampraveen/binanceQA/README.md

 * Introduced Cypress in Haptik and lead automation team.
 * Automated desktop application using winium when there is not much community support.
 Learnt by doing.
 * Wrote automation script in every language except Perl.
 * Replaced my team lead and managed US client single handedly.
-Ressponsible ranging from taking requiremnets,creating automation framework, CI pipline, perforing desktop application automation to weekly demo.
+Responsible ranging from taking requiremnets,creating automation framework, CI pipline, perforing desktop application automation to weekly demo.
 * 1st Rank holder in college and school.